tsai00/DataInfraPilot/demo/README.md

 # Demo Project (Scraping ETL)

+This demo provides a sample data pipeline to showcase how DataInfraPilot can deploy infrastructure required for running small data projects.

+## Technology Stack
+- **Database**: PostgreSQL
+- **Data Processing**: Python (pandas)
+- **Infrastructure**: Kubernetes (deployed via DataInfraPilot)

-This demo project includes a simple ETL pipeline designed to gather real estate data from 2 sources.
+The demo project includes a simple scraping ETL pipeline designed to gather real estate data from 2 sources.

 The pipeline consists from the following steps:
 1. Scrape data from the source and store it into Azure Data Lake Storage (ADLS)